oANWCHo/FRA503-DRL_HW2/HW0.md

 # Homework 0

-After you have done following [instruction](https://github.com/S-Tuchapong/FRA503-Deep-Reinforcement-Learning-for-Robotics) let continue on to HW part.
+After you have done following [instruction](https://github.com/S-Tuchapong/FRA503-Deep-Reinforcement-Learning-for-Robotics), let us proceed to the homework section.

-For the first homework, we will look at an ideal RL example: training an agent to solve the classic `Cartpole` control problem.
-The objective of this homework is to provide an overview of RL components and the basic concept of how each component is relate to each other.
+For the first homework, we will explore an *ideal* reinforcement learning (RL) example: training an agent to solve the classic `Cartpole` control problem.
+The objective of this homework is to provide an overview of RL components and the fundamental concepts of how these components relate to one another.

 ### Learning Objectives: